-- En Ensure that the Great Place 2 The following Great Place 2 Learn Principles are evident across all £8,000 rich Learn Statement principles academies: (2021-22) Enrichment and Opportunity academies: Relevant, considering children's interests, varied, inclusive, context appropriate National curriculum coverage, age appropriate, challenge and high expectations First-hand practical enrichments & wider opportunities Communication, language and literacy is the golden thread that runs throughout the curriculum Reading is prioritised from an early stage including the teaching of phonics within and around the curriculum Fluency, problem solving and reasoning to enable application Developing self-regulating learners - Opportunities to experience success in different subjects & different skills and to share their learning with others As a result pupils access a broad balanced and better education.
+En Ensure that the Great Place 2 The following Great Place 2 Learn Principles are evident across all £8,000 rich Learn Statement principles academies: Ime of first hand practical • Relevant, considering children's interests, varied, inclusive, ent a enrichments, experiences context appropriate Enrichment and and wider opportunities are National curriculum coverage, age appropriate, challenge available to all children and high expectations odi First-hand practical enrichments & wider opportunities Opportunity Communication, language and literacy is the golden thread that must be survival. hity that runs throughout the curriculum Reading is prioritised from an early stage including the teaching of phonics within and around the curringlum teaching of phonics within and around the curriculum Fluency, problem solving and reasoning to enable application applicationDeveloping self-regulating learners Developing segregation greating rearriers Opportunities to experience success in different subjects & different skills and to share their learning with others As a result pupils access a broad balanced and better education.
 Learning is more memorable and pupils know more and remember more.